KMarshland/nasanov-server/README.md

 ```

 ### Verifying that a transmission was written
-After a successful write, the websocket will receive a message with the id of the transmission that was sent, eg `b82c6a52-e8fc-4e3a-91ec-36c0565d5b8f`.
+After a successful write, the websocket will receive a message with the id of the transmission that was sent, eg `b82c6a52-e8fc-4e3a-91ec-36c0565d5b8f:success` or `b82c6a52-e8fc-4e3a-91ec-36c0565d5b8f:error:Why`.
-If no confirmation comes within, say, a second, it is safe to assume that either:
-1. It failed to save in the database properly
-2. The websocket connection failed silently

 ### Hearbeat
 Every 5 seconds, the writer will send a message with the current timestamp